Ask AI

 This sensor iterates through all the files in MY_DIRECTORY and yields a RunRequest for each file.
 Note that despite the yield syntax, the function will run to completion before any runs are submitted.

-To write a sensor that materializes assets, you can build a job that materializes assets:
+To write a sensor that materializes assets, you can pass the assets as the target of the sensor:

 def materializes_asset_sensor():